AlonKellner/alonkellner.github.io/_posts/he-il/2024-08-14-lessons-from-launch.md

 >
 > It's open-source as well, so do a Mitzvah and give a tiny star on GitHub ;)

-Those 80 likes and 20 comments were really nice and got WaloViz a lot of traction, and as I said my friends an colleagues did they're part wonderfully, thanks guys :)
+Those 80 likes and 20 comments were really nice and got WaloViz a lot of traction, many praised the quality of the docs, and as I said my friends an colleagues did they're part wonderfully, thanks guys :)

 ### The Panel Discord channel